MarsBased/patterns/rails/command.md

 Commands are only intended to be used if there are side effects in the code or there are multiple operations that need to be performed as one.
 For simple ActiveRecord operations there is no need to create a Command.

-As a rule of thumb, use a command if you are defining multiple private methods that are related to the same functionality in the same class.
+As a rule of thumb, use a command if you are defining multiple private methods related to a common functionality inside a class that has other responsibilities besides the one you are implementing.

 ### I need to create a module for just one command?